jshafto/app_academy_notes/w7_learning_objectives.md

 // get
 // set
 // size

+// linked lists consist of nodes
+// nodes have

+// properties:
+// value
+// next
+// (for doubly linked lists only) previous

 ```
 ### Explain and implement a Stack.
 - Data is always last in, first out (like a literal stack of papers, or plates at a buffet line)